AlexFr062/samples/Networking/UDP/udp_echo_server/readme.md

 Building a program directly on embedded board is not a good idea.
 Better build our program on PC and then deploy it to the board.

-Installing correct cross-compiler may be quite complicated, I am not going to explain this topic here.
-Finally, having `arm-linux-gnueabihf-gcc` cross-compiler on the PC, we can build the program:
+Installing correct cross-compiler may be quite complicated.
+For 32 bit Raspberry OS, cross-compiler is called `arm-linux-gnueabihf-gcc`.
+We can build the program:

 ```
 alex@u23:/home/alex/tmp/samples/Networking/UDP/udp_echo_server$ arm-linux-gnueabihf-gcc udp_echo_server.c -o udp_echo_server